Back

 These systems play a supportive role in healthcare by ensuring that data from medical devices is reliably managed and accessible to healthcare providers or other systems.
 Unlike software that directly influences clinical decisions, MDDS do not analyze or interpret data, making them a lower-risk category of medical device software.

-One key distinction of MDDS is their passive functionality.
+One key distinction of MDDS is its passive functionality.
 They serve as intermediaries for data handling.
 Their focus is on reliability, interoperability, and secure data management rather than engaging in diagnosis, treatment, or monitoring.
 Regulatory requirements for MDDS reflect their low-risk nature.

 Examples of MDDS include software that aggregates data from multiple wearable devices for display on a centralized dashboard, cloud systems that store patient monitoring data, or platforms that facilitate data transfer between a medical device and an electronic health record system.